trustcheck¶

 - flag publisher repository and workflow drift against the previous release

-- surface PyPI vulnerability records for the selected version
+- surface PyPI vulnerability records and optional OSV/GitHub advisory intelligence

 - inspect declared runtime dependencies and summarize the worst-risk dependency in the set